utailab/documents/file_io.md

 }
 ```

-You can see that the operations are the same: open, read, close.
-Only the
+You can see that the operations are the same: open, read, write and close.
+Only
-details vary.
+the details vary.